 High Prices, High Wages Affect Alaska's Home Affordability

 In every state, home prices are determined by the supply of homes for sale and the demand for those properties.
 Alaska prices are a bit steeper than the national norm.
 But with its small population and comparative lack of demand from newcomers, the state is generally an affordable housing market, thanks in large part to wages that are well above the national average.
-In Anchorage, 78.8 percent of homes sold in the first quarter of 2016 were affordable to a median-income family, according to the National Association of Home Builders/Wells Fargo Housing Opportunity Index.
-That's based on a median home price of $279,000 for all homes and condos and a median family income of $92,900.
+In Anchorage, nearly 83 percent of homes sold in the third quarter of 2019 were affordable to a median-income family, according to the National Association of Home Builders/Wells Fargo Housing Opportunity Index.
+That's based on a median home price of $314,000 for all homes and condos and a median family income of $104,900.
 And in Fairbanks, affordability is a non-issue.
-The combination of a median price of $229,000 and median family income of $93,800 means 95.5 percent of homes sold in the first three months of the year were within reach of a typical family.
+The combination of a median price of $265,000 and median family income of $92,400 means 92.1 percent of homes sold in the third quarter of 2019 were within reach of a typical family.

 Alaska's High Loan Limits for Federal Mortgages

-There's good news for borrowers in Alaska: The Federal Housing Finance Agency considers the state a high-cost housing market, which means you can borrow up to $625,500 in a so-called conforming loan through Fannie Mae and Freddie Mac.
-In most parts of the country, the limit is $417,000.
+There's good news for borrowers in Alaska: The Federal Housing Finance Agency considers the state a high-cost housing market, which means you can borrow up to $765,600 during 2020 in a so-called conforming loan through Fannie Mae and Freddie Mac.
+In most parts of the country, the 2020 limit is $510,400.
 The higher loan limits let most borrowers avoid jumbo loans, which often come with higher rates and stricter underwriting standards than conforming loans.

-FHA loan limits also are more generous in Alaska.
-The FHA ceiling varies by area, but in Anchorage, the state's largest housing market, the FHA limit is $391,000, compared to $271,050 for lower-priced areas in much of the country.
+FHA loan limits also are more generous in Alaska than in much of the U.S. The FHA ceiling varies by area, but in Anchorage, the state's largest housing market, the FHA limit is $411,700 for 2020.

 Buying a Home in Alaska: Experts See Affordability, Inventory as Challenges